 3. Check out what’s happening in the customer’s sector

-Pitching a sales meeting just right is about more than just understanding the customer and their business, it is about understanding what they need and why the need it.
+Nailing a sales meeting is about more than just understanding the customer and their business, it is about understanding what they need and why the need it.

 In fact, recent insight from Gartner on what sales should know about modern B2B buyers shows that conversations that offer customers a new way to think about or improve their business tend to be more effective.